bhisaac/5eFP/5eFP-SRD.md

 ### Boss Features

+**Rejuvenation.** If it has a phylactery, a destroyed lich boss respawns once the PCs Recall, healing all wounds and becoming active again.
+The new body appears within 1 square of the phylactery.
+Phylacteries for minions and elites are located near where they are first encountered in containers, urns, gravestones, buried under 1 square or ontop of a 1 square ledge.
+Boss phylacteries are safeguarded behind hidden passages, traps, or cleverly hidden within mundane items.

-#### Legendary Actions
+### Legendary Actions

-**Cantrip (1 Action).** The lich casts a cantrip
+**Cantrip.** The lich casts a cantrip

-**Frightening Gaze (2 Actions).** The lich fixes its gaze on one creature it can see within 2 squares of it.
+**Frightening Gaze.** The lich fixes its gaze on one creature it can see within 2 squares of it.
 The target must succeed on a WIS check or become frightened until the end of the encounter.
 The frightened target can repeat the check at the end of each of its turns, ending the effect on itself on a success.
-If a target’s check is successful or the effect ends for it, the target is immune to the lich’s gaze until the end of the game session.
+If a target’s check is successful or the effect ends for it, the target is immune to the lich’s frightening gaze until the end of the game session.

-**Disrupt Life (3 Actions).** Each non-undead creature within 5 squares of the lich must make a CON check, taking necrotic damage on a failed check or half damage on a successful one.
+**Disrupt Life.** Each non-undead creature within 5 squares of the lich must make a CON check, taking necrotic damage on a failed check or half damage on a successful one.

 ## Monsters (M)